 If you have finished your health care training, chances are you are looking for your first entry-level position.
-Looking for employment within the industry is not as difficult as you might be expecting.
+Looking for employment within the health and social care industry.
+It is not as difficult as you might be expecting.

 The job search